mkhan2025/chem120-e-textbook/README.md

 ## Contribution
 (replace anything with the `<>` with your own content)

-1. Make any changes in the code on the `master` branch
+1. Before making any changes run `git pull`.
+The make changes in the code on the `master` branch

 2. Create a new branch.
 If the changes associate with a specific `issue`, name the branch after the number of the issue.